+It is possible to increase the use of mobile tickets, if you provide your customers and visitors with clear guidance.
 The need for virtual queuing has been on the rise since the start of the Covid-19 pandemic.
-However, even aside from the pandemic, virtual queuing seems to be the way forward as it provides flexibility, comfort, and convenience for customers.
+However, even apart from the pandemic, virtual queuing solutions seem to be the best way forward as they guarantee flexibility, comfort, and convenience.

-An integral part of a virtual queuing solution is Mobile Ticket, which is used in place of paper tickets while customers wait remotely, away from the premises.
-With Mobile Ticket, customers can monitor their place in the queue and get notified when it’s their turn to be served.
+Mobile tickets are an essential part of a virtual queuing solution.
+They are used in place of paper tickets while customers wait remotely, away from the premises.
+With a Mobile Ticket, customers can monitor their place in the queue and get notified when it’s their turn to be served.

-It’s important to make sure customers are aware of the solutions provided, so they know their options even without having to enter your premises.
+It’s important to make sure customers are aware of the available solutions, so they know their options even without having to enter your premises.
 Here are 5 tips on how to raise awareness of the mobile ticket usage for virtual queuing.